HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 ### Unsubscribe

 Once a subscribing app no longer wants to receive event notifications, it SHALL unsubscribe from the session.
 An unsubscribe cannot alter an existing subscription, only cancel it.
 Note that the unsubscribe request is performed over HTTP(s), even for subscriptions using WebSockets. `websocket` unsubscribes will destroy the websocket which cannot be reused.
 A subsequent subscription SHALL be done over a newly created and communicated WebSocket endpoint.

+To unsubscribe, the subscribed app SHALL perform an HTTP POST to the Hub's base URL (as specified in `hub.url`) with the parameters in the table below.
+Each parameter SHALL appear at most one time; parameters that accept multiple values use a comma-delimited syntax and explicitly state support in their description.
+This request SHALL have a `Content-Type` header of `application/x-www-form-urlencoded` and SHALL use the following parameters in its body, formatted accordingly:

 Field | Optionality | Channel | Type | Description
 ----- | ----------- | ------- | ---- | -----------